my-tiny-experiments/ThumbnailGenerator/README.md

 First the Handle class
 Handle class is the main entry point for all generation operations

- 1. send the file to the handler
+ 1. Send the file to the handler
- 2. handler will send the file to the parser to parse it
+ 2. Handler will send the file to the parser to parse it
- 3. parser will get the file content from an HttpRequest if it is a URL or it will get it from fileReader if it is file
+ 3. Parser will get the file content from an HttpRequest if it is a URL or it will get it from fileReader if it is file
- 4. parser will return the content to the handler
+ 4. Parser will return the content to the handler
- 5. if you are validating the file handler will send the rules to the Validator factory and get the needed validators for these rules,
+ 5. If you are validating the file handler will send the rules to the Validator factory and get the needed validators for these rules,
- 6. validator factory get the relevant validator from the validators manager
+ 6. Validator factory get the relevant validator from the validators manager
- 7. validator factory then create a new instance of that validator and send it back to the handler
+ 7. Validator factory then create a new instance of that validator and send it back to the handler
- 8. handler will validate the file and append errors to itself
+ 8. Handler will validate the file and append errors to itself
- 9. then handler sends the file mime type to the generator factory
+ 9. Then handler sends the file mime type to the generator factory
- 10. generator factory will get the needed generator from the generator manager
+ 10. Generator factory will get the needed generator from the generator manager
- 11. then generator factory will create an instance of that generator and send back to the handler
+ 11. Next, generator factory will create an instance of that generator and send back to the handler
- 12. handler will use that generator to generate a thumbnail
+ 12. Handler will use that generator to generate a thumbnail

 > note that all generators should implement generate method,
 > because there is no interface for Javascript, so this should be maintained manually

-**this way we will never touch our code if we want to generat thumbnails for new file types later on, and this makes the library very extendable and maintanable without touching its source**
+**This way we will never touch our code if we want to generat thumbnails for new file types later on, and this makes the library very extendable and maintanable without touching its source**

 ![enter image description here](https://s3-eu-west-1.amazonaws.com/staging-wamda/diagram.png)

-# usage
+# Usage

     import Generator from 'ThumbnailGenerator'
     let generator = new Generator(file)